Akmeena4u/Web-Development-Bootcamp/005_React.js/008_reactState.md

 ## Initializing State in Class Components:

 In class components, the state is typically initialized in the constructor using `this.state`.
 Here's an example:
+The state allows a component to manage its data dynamically, update it when necessary, and trigger re-renders to reflect those changes in the user interface.
+React expects state updates to be immutable.
+This means you should always create a new object when updating the state,

 ### Example - Car.jsx: